Damage to underground electrical cables can cause fatal or severe injury and the law says you must take precautions to avoid danger.

 Incidents may also arise from cables that have been damaged but left unreported and unrepaired.

-The project client and/or his co-ordinator must provide information to designers and contractors about underground services so that risk can be eliminated or reduced.
+The project client with the help of the principal designer (where one exists) must provide relevant information (known as pre-construction information) to designers and contractors about underground services so that they can plan the work to eliminate or reduce risks.

 Most service cables belong to the regional electricity company.
 However, it is possible that some cables belong to other bodies eg highways authority, Ministry of Defence or Network Rail.